-Deferred taxes on losses that have been recorded in the 2022 financial statements amount to K€ 283.
+In 2022 deferred taxes on losses have been recorded in the 2022 financial statements for K€ 283.

 The tax losses carried forward for which no deferred tax asset was recognised, amounted to K€ 10 024 in the 2022 financial year.
-No deferred tax asset was recognised for these losses, because the deferred tax assets were calculated based on the cash flow projections based on the 2022 budgets and the projections for the next five years.
+No deferred tax asset was recognised for these losses, because the deferred tax assets were calculated based on the cash flow projections based on the 2022 budgets and the projections for the next four years.
 These projections show it is unlikely there would be enough taxable profit to be able to benefit from these deferred taxes.

-The tax losses carried forward without time limitation amount to K€ 9 820 in 2022.
-The tax losses carried forward with time limitation, which expire in 2028, amount to K€ 204.
+The tax losses carried forward without time limitation amount to K K $\in$ 9 820 in 2022.
+The tax losses carried forward with time limitation, which expire in 2028, amount to K $\in$ 204.

-The deferred tax assets were also subject to sensitivity analyses in accordance with IAS 1.129.
-If the tax rate increases by 1%, the tax assets would amount to $K \in 639$.
-If the tax rate would decrease by 1%, the tax assets would amount to $K \in 589$.
+In 2022, the deferred tax assets were also subject to sensitivity analyses in accordance with IAS 1.129.
+If the tax rate increases by 1%, the tax assets would amount to $K \in 639$ .
+If the tax rate would decrease by 1%, the tax assets would amount to $K \in 589$ .